ruhesolomon/ruhesolomon/README.md

 ---

 ##  About Me
-I’m Ruhe Solomon, currently a Computer Science student at Columbia University, and formerly a Software Engineering Intern at Microsoft.
+I’m Ruhe Solomon, currently a Computer Science student at Columbia University, 3x SWE intern and current AI/ML fellow at Break Through Tech.
 I’m passionate about building impactful software, exploring machine learning & AI, and using technology to drive change.

 ---